ssm-lang/sslang/CONTRIBUTING.md

 - Write sensible, descriptive commit messages.

-  - Follow [this guide][git-style]: summarize in 50 characters or less (but elaborate in the message body), in the imperative tense.
+  - Commit messages on `main` should follow [this guide][git-style]: summarize in 50 characters or less, in the imperative tense, but elaborate in the message body if necessary.
+For instance, write "Use name mangling to fix name clash" instead of "used name mangling, fixes name clash".

   - Quick and dirty commit messages are fine in PRs, but make sure they are squashed by the time they are merged into `main` or anyone else's branch.
+    If you squash and merge, GitHub's PR interface should give you an opportunity to edit the squashed commit message.

 - Keep the `main` commit history clean.